 Academic Enrichment: High school students participate in weekly enrichment sessions to prepare them for college and careers.
 In these sessions, you’ll help students write resumes, prepare for the SAT, explore various careers, apply for summer jobs, and more.

-Contact Charlie Levinson if you are interested in volunteering with our Boston academic sessions.
+Contact Eileen Barrer if you are interested in volunteering with our Boston academic sessions.

 Squash volunteers can volunteer on a weekly basis, or can drop in at Saturday practices on an individual basis.